 Legal project management technology keeps everyone in the loop and ensures that everyone involved in the project knows what to work on, thanks to task lists and complementary priorities.
 This way, you not only stay aligned with the team, but also create focus on continuous and fast-paced delivery of client work

 The best legal project management technology

 While the three legal project management tools mentioned above are industry winners, new software is introduced all the time.
 We encourage you to do your own research.
-When networking with other attorneys, be sure to ask them what legal project management tools they use.
+When networking with other lawyers, be sure to ask them what software for attorneys and legal project management tools they use.
 You can also post in law forums and ask for recommendations unique to your practice area.

 Legal project management technology that integrates with practice management software